ACOPOST - A Collection Of POS Taggers

 3. Error-driven Transformation-based Tagger TBT: Transformation rules are learned from an annotated corpus which change the currently assigned tag depending on triggering context conditions.
 The general approach as well as the application to POS tagging has been proposed by Brill [1993].

-4. Example-based tagger ET: Example-based models (also called memory-based, instance-based or distance-based) rest on the assumption that cognitive behavior can be achieved by looking at past experiences taht resemble the current problem rather than learning and applying acstract rules.
+4. Example-based tagger ET: Example-based models (also called memory-based, instance-based or distance-based) rest on the assumption that cognitive behavior can be achieved by looking at past experiences that resemble the current problem rather than learning and applying abstract rules.
 They have been suggested for NLP by Daelemans et al. [1996].

 A detailed description, an extensive evaluation and new suggestions can be found in an accompanying technical report [Schröder 2002].